chinamike65/hugo-tuolesi/content/book4/book4en.md

 If the heart is heavy, no matter how light the body is, it will feel heavy.

-When the mind is relaxed, the body fat will also feel very relaxed.
+When the mind is relaxed, the body will also feel very relaxed.

-Master Ga Zang Qusong achieved meditation at the age of thirty-two, and when he was in his nineties, he still walked like a child, very, very light.
+Master Ga Zang Qusong achieved samadhi at the age of thirty-two, and when he was in his nineties, he still walked like a child, very, very light.

-After sitting cross-legged and preaching for a few hours, it is enough to stand up without touching the ground with both hands, which many young lamas cannot do.
+After sitting cross-legged and teaching for a few hours, it is enough to stand up without touching the ground with both hands, which many young lamas cannot do.

 Peace of mind in body and mind is a virtue after attaining meditation.